helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The Leadership Training Institute of America trains and equips young men and women to be leaders with high standards of personal morality and integrity.</h3 quote>
+<h3 quote align='center'>No rational argument will have a rational effect on a man who does not want to adopt a rational attitude.</h3 quote>

 ---